Stephen Walker (filmmaker)

 Stephen Walker is a British author and filmmaker.
 He was educated at Oxford and Harvard universities.
 He has directed or produced around 30 films, and was twice voted in the top 10 directors in the UK in Broadcast magazine.
 His production company is Walker George Films.
+His author website is Stephen Walker Beyond.

 Writing

 His first book, King of Cannes: Madness, Mayhem and the Movies (1999) was published by Bloomsbury and Penguin USA in 2000.
 Based on his BBC documentary Waiting for Harvey, it was described by The Guardian as “entertaining and hilarious.”

 Shockwave: Countdown to Hiroshima (2005) his second book, tells the story of the three months before the dropping of the atomic bomb in August 1945.
 It was published by HarperCollins, winning favourable comparisons to John Hersey's classic postwar account Hiroshima.
 It received starred reviews from Booklist, Publishers Weekly and Kirkus Reviews and was described as “electrifying” (Chicago Tribune), "a page-turner" (Entertainment Weekly), and "stunning…among the most immediate and thrilling works of history I have ever read."
-(The Irish Times) The work is presently in development as a feature film at Working Title Films and Universal Pictures, with a screenplay by Hossein Amini and Cary Fukunaga set to direct.
-Shockwave was republished in a new edition in the United Kingdom by HarperCollins on 23 July 2020—the 75th anniversary of the world’s first atomic bomb.
+(The Irish Times) Shockwave is currently in development as a TV Series with Working Title Films.
+Screenwriters have included Tom Stoppard and Oscar-nominated Hossein Amini.
+The book was republished with an updated introduction by HarperCollins in 2020 for the 75th anniversary of the dropping of the atomic bomb on Hiroshima.